isabella232/experience-manager-guides-learn.en/help/tutorials/install-guide/upgrade-xml-documentation.md

 **System data migration API**

-This API is designed to migrate the system data as mentioned in the [Migration Mapping](#id2244LE040XA)section.
+This API is designed to migrate the system data as mentioned in the [Migration Mapping](#id2244LE040XA) section.

 1. Do not execute this script if the Check upgrade compatibility API fails \(do not proceed\).
 1. Once the Check upgrade compatibility API returns success, you can run the upgrade script.